besnoi/animX/ReadMe.md

 ### Running Demos

 animX comes with a lot of demos to get you started.
-These are available in the [Examples](TODO) folder.
+These are available in the [demos](TODO) branch.
 You can run them with the latest (as of now) version of Love2D (11.3)

 ### Documentation